Dungavel Immigration Removal Centre: Current use

 Dungavel opened as an immigrant detention centre in 2001.
 Under the management of operator Mitie Care and Custody the facility was expanded in 2013 to 249 detainees, men and women, in "four main residential units".
 This was GEO Group's only prison in the United Kingdom before being taken over by Mitie Care and Custody in 2022.

 Dungavel has been the scene of several protests on the basis that babies and young children have been held there prior to deportation, in some cases for over a year.
 The Kurdish Ay family, consisting of Yurdugal Ay and her four children aged 7 to 14, were held in Dungavel in a single room for 13 months before eventually gaining asylum in Germany.
 In 2003 lawyer Aamer Anwar led a campaign over the detention of the Ays.
 Over the years Aamer Anwar has continued to call for Dungavel to be shut down, describing it as inhumane and barbaric as well as a 'scar on the face of Scotland.'
 In January 2012 the Home Office agreed to pay the four Ay children a 6-figure settlement, following a civil action against the UK government for the ordeal of their time in detention.

 In 2004 the Children's Commissioner for Scotland described the facility as "morally upsetting" and threatened to report the UK and Scottish Governments to the United Nations Committee on the Rights of the Child.
-However, former Home Secretary David Blunkett said that "Detention, while regrettable, is an essential part of effective immigration control - to affect removal, establish identity or prevent absconding.
+However, former Home Secretary David Blunkett said that "Detention, while regrettable, is an essential part of effective immigration control - to effect removal, establish identity or prevent absconding.
 Where it is necessary to detain individuals with children, we believe it is better that the children remain with their parents rather than split up the family".